DevOps-academy-Course/fluffy-hub/README.md

 ## About me
 - I am a trainee DevOps Engineer.
 - I am from Nigeria.
-- I am paasionate to be a Web developer
+- I am passionate to be a Web developer

 ## Educational Background